Definition and Prevalence

-Other factors that contribute to nausea and / or vomiting that should be sought, and treated where possible, include:
+Other factors that contribute to nausea and / or vomiting that should be considered, and treated where possible, include:

 - Metabolic imbalance, including hypercalcemia, uraemia, liver failure